-Glyn & Candice’s wedding at Dodmoor House
+Glyn & Candice’s autumn wedding at Dodmoor House

 Glyn and Candice held their wedding at Dodmoor House in Northamptonshire.
 Their ceremony (a civil one) has to be one of my favourite ceremonies that I’ve ever photographed.
 So much so that I’m breaking my usual blogging style to share photos of just their ceremony.

-A favourite because it was full of heart and had a really warm intimate energy.
+It’s a favourite because it was full of heart and had a really warm intimate energy.

 It’s plain to see how much Glyn and Candice love each other and how much they love and are loved by their family and friends.
 Plain to see because 1) it was written all over their faces and 2) there were hands everywhere!